Kathy Rae Huffman: Panels and presentations 1996-1998

 Tactical Curating, panel discussion, chaired by Chris Hill, at Next 5 Minutes festival for tactical media, Amsterdam, 1996.

 Reflections on Media Art, opening statements for symposium, moderator for artists discussion at Electra 96, Oslo, Norway, April 1996.

 Interactive Internet Projects, moderator for artists discussion, D.E.A.F.
 96, V2 Rotterdam, November 1996.

 Face Settings (with Eva Wohlgemuth), at Anti With-E, at Backspace (Heath Bunthing's Secret Conference), London, January 1997.

 Face Settings workshop and presentation (with Eva Wohlgemuth), at TRANSMEDIA Festival, Berlin, April 1997.

 Virtual Worlds: New Frontiers, moderator of panel discussion at V2, featuring Van Gogh TV, and Dutch initiatives in 2D & 3D world design and community building, April 1997.

 Face Settings: a collaborative woman's online project (with Eva Wohlgemuth) at Video Positive, Liverpool, April 1997.

 Sex In Space: Grrls in Electronic and multi-media, at SYNEMA symposium, Vienna, organized by Marie Luise Angerer, May 1997.

 Pop~TARTS: Collaborative Online Text Writing (with Margarete Jahrmann), opening presentation at CYBERCONF 5, Oslo, Norway, June 1997.

 Online Workshop for Women (with Eva Wohlgemuth), at Kunsthaus Bethanian, Berlin, July 1997.

 Community, Content, Interface: Creative Online Journalism, panel presentation of female e-zines and Pop~TARTS, at Siggraph 1997, chaired by Mark Tribe, Rhizome Online, with Gary Wolfe, Hotwired; Lev Manovich, UCSD; and Armin Medosch, Telepolis, August 1997.

 Bodyscan & Internet Projects, Eva Wohlgemuth and Huffman, in conversation with Dr. Sabine Folie at The Depot, Museumquartier, Vienna, October 1997.

-Artists Interactive Television, presentation and text of the unique history of artists’ contributions to TV and Internet TV, since the 1960s, at Interfiction 5, Kassel, Germany, November 1997.
+Artists Interactive Television, presentation and text of the unique history of artists' contributions to TV and Internet TV, since the 1960s, at Interfiction 5, Kassel, Germany, November 1997.

 On-line Installation Artworks, panel participation at College Art Association, Toronto (panel chairs Peggy Gale & Barbara London), February 1998.

 Rensselaer Polytechnic Institute

-1998 - 2000, Huffman was associate professor at the Arts Department, Rensselaer Polytechnic Institute, Troy (NY, USA).
+1998 - 2000, Huffman was associate professor at the Arts Department, Rensselaer Polytechnic Institute in Troy, New York.
 She led the Bachelor of Science Program EMAC (Electronic Media Art and Communication), a joint program of the Art Department and the Department of Language, Literature and Communication, and was advisor for 250 EMAC students specializing in Digital Art and Communication.
 She maintained the EMAC website and moderated the EMAC student mailing list.
-She initiated the artist in residence program Van Gogh TV (1999) and an ArtsLink placement for Danica Dakic (2000).
+She initiated the artist in residence program Van Gogh TV (1999) and an ArtsLink placement for Danica Dakić (2000).

 Hull Time Based Arts

 2000 - 2002, Huffman was the director of Hull Time Based Arts in Hull (Yorkshire, UK).
 She directed the regional artist-led media centre, the annual ROOT (Running Out Of Time) sound and performance art festival, artists commissions, collaborative productions and touring.
-Managing the whole institution including exhibition space and a technical artists’ production and post production access facility, she also worked with the team to develop educational and training programmes, including the WAM! (women in media) project, which was created to train young single mothers, and hosted artists in residence (EMARE European Media Artists in Residence Exchange).
+Managing the whole institution including exhibition space and a technical artists' production and post production access facility, she also worked with the team to develop educational and training programmes, including the WAM! (women in media) project, which was created to train young single mothers, and hosted artists in residence (EMARE European Media Artists in Residence Exchange).
 Hull Time Based Arts was closed in 2009.
 The EMARE residencies program is still active.